HeronErin/rug-clone/README.md

 ## Version 1.0.0 coming soon

 Version 0.10.0 is meant to be the last release before version 1.0.0.
-Unless some major issue is discovered, version 1.0.0 will be like version 0.10.0 with all the deprecated items removed.
+Unless some issue is discovered, version 1.0.0 will be like version 0.10.0 with all the deprecated items removed.

 ## Getting started